ThomasUCF/MilVehicleSimEnv-for-Gym/Documentation/MilVehicelSimEnv_Handbook.md

 	#reduced_obspace_size = 25  # 5 x 5
 	reduced_obspace_size = 49  # 7 x 7

+The reduced observation space includes the direction of the entity from the goal and distance of the entity to the goal.

+* Direction from the goal:
+	* 1 = North
+	* 2 = East
+	* 3 = South
+	* 4 = West
+* Distance to the goal:
+	* Integer value from 0 to 6 (close to far)

 ### Observation Space Viewer
 The `obspace_show.py` can be run in a separate terminal.
 This script grabs the observation space from the observation_space folder.
 It is needed to activate show_obspace in the `main.py` to use this: